 Are you ready to rediscover your inner wild?
 Do you want to immerse your family in the wonder and wisdom of nature while learning earth based skills?
 Do you want your kids to develop a deeper appreciation for living close to nature?

 Join us this as we gather together to weave our very own village.
 Bring along your friends, kids, parents and grandparents to co-create a magical experience of connection, fun, traditional living skills and slowing down in a beautiful bush camp.

-Some feedback from our camp in spring:
+Some feedback from our camps: